-I was awake, lying on my back with my head turned towards the window--a rooster's crowing had awakened me, and I was just listening to the first slight twitters of the early sparrows--and then I heard them at the gate.
+I was awake, lying on my back with my head turned towards the window—a rooster's crowing had awakened me, and I was just listening to the first slight twitters of the early sparrows—and then I heard them at the gate.
 The man beside me slept, peacefully and deeply, the breath rising and falling in his strong, young chest.
-His skin smelled so good, like hay that has been baking all day in the sun.
+His skin smelled so good, like hay baked all day in the sun.
 I turned and rubbed my cheek against his shoulder, and he rolled over and opened his eyes and smiled at me.
 It was then we heard the door open and the men come into the house.

 My husband had brought not one but half a dozen of his kinsmen.
 They dragged me from the bed by my hair and beat me.
 The young man got away; they weren't able to catch him.
-The whole time they were beating me, I was praying to God that they wouldn't catch him.
+The whole time they were beating me, I was praying to God they wouldn't catch him.
 "Run, run!"
 I said to him.
 "Run on the wings of the wind!"
-He ran, all right--he was young and strong--and he got away.
+He ran, all right—he was young and strong—and he got away.

 I stepped out into the street, my husband holding my right arm and his cousin my left.
 They did not need to hold me.
 I would have gone of my own free will.
 The morning air was cold and sharp, and the sky overhead was a bright blue.